-- 1 Steps to Import Chart of Accounts to QuickBooks Online:
+- 1 How to Import Chart of Accounts in QuickBooks Online

-Steps to Import Chart of Accounts to QuickBooks Online:
+How to Import Chart of Accounts in QuickBooks Online

 QuickBooks uses the chart of accounts to manage all the account-specific tasks.
 The accounting software customizes the chart of accounts during the company file setup.
 So, instead of entering accounts manually, it is a time-saving option to import spreadsheets of all Custom accounts from Desktop company files or another QuickBooks Online.
-Let’s delve into the detailed steps of importing the Chart of Accounts in QuickBooks Online:
+Let’s delve into the detailed steps of the import chart of accounts in QuickBooks Online.

 There are many mediums available like a spreadsheet in Excel, a CSV file, or Google Sheets to import the chart of accounts.
 Below given are the steps to format your spreadsheet for ease of importing it to QuickBooks: